Electrical stimulation is one of the many treatment modalities used by our skilled experts

 Physicians often recommend electrical stimulation therapy for patients, due to the benefits it provides.
 During the treatment, electrodes are attached onto a patient’s skin, targeting specific muscles or nerves.

-In situations where muscle strength and tone would otherwise atrophy due to lack of use, electrical stimulation is ideal because it mimics exercise and the way muscles move during activity.
+In situations where muscle strength and tone would otherwise atrophy due to lack of use, a specific type of electrical stimulation called neuromuscular stimulation is ideal because it mimics exercise and the way muscles move during activity.

 Patients who have suffered a stroke or spinal cord injury also greatly benefit from this type of electrical stimulation.
 Electrical stimulation is also used for pain relief.
 This therapeutic treatment is used on patients with conditions such as sciatica, back or neck pain, scoliosis, arthritis, and sprains or strains.